What Does Maths Stand for? Everything You Need to Know [MATHS]

 To understand the order of mathematical operation, we often use the acronym PEMDAS, which stands for parentheses, exponents, multiplication and division from left to right, and addition and subtraction from left to right.

 Students often use BODMAS instead, which stands for brackets, orders (powers/indices or roots), division, multiplication, addition, subtraction.

 But both of them refer to the same thing so you can use whichever one suits your memory the best.

 What does PEMDAS mean, and why does it matter?

 Refer to the above question, “Which maths operation comes first?” to understand PEMDAS.
-PEMDAS helps us remember how to order the operations so that a correct value for a given problem will be outputted.
+PEMDAS helps us remember how to order the operations so that get the correct value for a problem.

 What is the acronym letters we use to remember the order of operations?